Tech

 July 22, 2013

 Especially important are reports about how long it takes to send the media from the sender to the recipient.
-Other interesting information is how much jitter the media had, meaning how much the packet arrival time was varying compared to the ideal arrival time.
+Other interesting information is how much jitter the media had, meaning how much the packet arrival time varied compared to the ideal arrival time.
 Over time, RTCP has evolved into an important tool for troubleshooting media transport problems.

 So far so good.